 Attendance at the Annual Meeting will be limited to stockholders of the Company.
-Stockholders will be required to furnish valid identification and proof of ownership of the Company's common stock before being admitted to the Annual Meeting.
-Stockholders holding shares in street name are requested to bring a statement from the bank, broker or other holder of record confirming their ownership in the Company's common stock.
+Stockholders will be required to furnish valid identification and proof of ownership of the Company's common stock as of the close of business on the Record Date before being admitted to the Annual Meeting.
+Stockholders holding shares in street name are requested to bring a statement from the bank, broker or other holder of record confirming their ownership of the Company's common stock.
 For directions to the Annual Meeting, you may contact the Company's Corporate Secretary, Rodney Rootsaert, by writing to VolitionRx's principal executive offices at 1489 West Warm Springs Road, Suite 110, Henderson, Nevada 89014, by email to investorrelations@volition.com, or by telephone at +1 (646) 650-1351.